Celebrity Jeopardy!: Gameplay

 The structure of each episode is similar to the regular Jeopardy! show, with clues based on 1984–2001 clue values.
 The "Jeopardy!" round is played with clues ranging from $100 to $500, with one Daily Double hidden among them, allowing whoever selects it to wager some or all of their score on the clue.
 It is followed by the "Double Jeopardy!" round, where clue values are doubled and there are two hidden Daily Double clues.

 Celebrity Jeopardy! games include a third "Triple Jeopardy!" round, similar to international one-hour versions of the game.
 Clue values are tripled, resulting in $300 to $1,500 with three Daily Doubles.
 Typically, one category in the third round (usually the sixth) in season 1 is played with a champion presenting clues.
 Buzzy Cohen (episode 1), Austin Rogers (episode 2), current host Ken Jennings (episode 3), Ryan Long (episode 5), Brad Rutter (episode 6), Matt Amodio (episode 8), Colby Burnett (episode 9), Mattea Roach (episode 10), Amy Schneider (episode 12), and James Holzhauer (episode 13) have presented categories.

 "Final Jeopardy!" is played after the third round, where traditional rules for celebrity tournaments apply (players with $0 or negative money are given an amount to participate; $1,000 in season one, $500 from season two onwards).
 Contestants will first receive the category, then wager any amount from $0 to their current score.
 They then receive the clue and must write their response in 30 seconds.
 Players' wagers are added to their score if they were correct, and subtracted if they were incorrect.
-The player with the highest score at the end of "Final Jeopardy!" wins the game.
+The player with the highest score at the end of "Final Jeopardy!" wins the game; otherwise, a sudden-death category will be imposed to the tied players, provided they have at least a buck, and whoever rings in with the correct question wins it; however, if all tied players get it incorrectly the process is repeated until someone wins it.